12 Ways to Raise Funds for Startups in India

 Pre-Seed Stage

-At this stage, entrepreneurs are still refining their ideas.
-Funding sources include family, friends, bootstrapping, and grants.
+At this stage, entrepreneurs are still refining their ideas and testing assumptions.
+Funding typically comes from personal savings, family and friends, bootstrapping, grants, and early-stage incubators or accelerators.

 Seed Stage